BUSINESS AND ASSET PURCHASES

 These types of transactions are governed by state and federal laws (the FTC and SEC both regulate the various types of mergers and acquisitions).Asset Purchase:

-Asset Purchase.
-The assets in an asset purchase can be tangible (equipment, furniture, property) and intangible property (trademarks, goodwill).
-The transaction can generally be set up in any way the parties to the transaction would like, including the assumption of some, all or none of the seller’s debts and liabilities, the continued engagement of employees, and the fulfilling of certain contracts.
+The assets in an asset purchase can be tangible (equipment, furniture, property) or intangible property (trademarks, goodwill).
+The transaction can generally be set up in any way the participating parties would like, including: the assumption of some, all, or none of the seller’s debts and liabilities; the continued engagement of employees; and the fulfilling of certain contracts.

-Stock Purchase.
-This transaction is effectuated by one individual or entity purchasing all of a portion of the stock of an existing stockholder.
+This transaction is put into operation by one individual or entity purchasing all of a portion of the stock of an existing stockholder.
 In purchasing the stock, the new owner accepts all the liabilities and assets that are attached to the stock or ownership unit.